caolaihao/jenkins-scanner/readme.md

     4. get job build detail by build number
     5. save build detail into DB
     6. if scan failed, then should exit with non-zero code
+    7. get last build number from DB by job name
+    8. integration:
+        given: job name
+        when: update build info
+        then:
+            * get last build nunmber
+            * get new build list after the number
+            * save every build detail into DB